Understanding ManageIQ (MiQ)

 Getting Started

-To get started with MiQ, one can download it from the official website and follow the installation instructions.
-The initial setup involves configuring the appliance, connecting it to your environment, and setting up users and roles.
+Want to try it out?
+Download MiQ from the official site and follow the installation docs.
+The initial setup involves configuring the appliance, connecting it to your environment, and creating user accounts with the right roles and permissions.

 Use Cases